bondagit/aes67-linux-daemon/README.md

 This directory contains systemd configuration files for the daemon.

 The daemon integrates with systemd watchdog.
-To enable it recompile it with the option _-DWITH_SYSTEMD=ON_
+To enable it recompile it with the CMake option _-DWITH_SYSTEMD=ON_

 You can install the daemon under systemd using the following commands: